canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 ...
 ```

-To resolve that, integrate the Kafka UI application with the ingress offer consumed before:
+To resolve that, integrate the Charmed Kafka UI K8s application with the ingress offer consumed before:

 ```bash
 juju integrate kafka-ui-k8s traefik